 The final regulations generally reduce the charitable-contribution deduction by the amount of any SALT credit received.
 However, as an exception, if the credit does not exceed 15% of the contribution, the entire contribution is deductible.

 Penalty for Not Being Insured – The Tax Cuts and Jobs Act (tax-reform) that was enacted at the end of 2017 eliminated the Obamacare shared-responsibility payment, effective starting in 2019.
 Congress didn’t actually repeal this penalty; instead, it effectively repealed it by tweaking by setting zero values for both the percentage of household income used in the calculation and the flat dollar amount of the penalty.
 As a result, the amount of the penalty is always zero.
-While the Federal penalty for being uninsured has been eliminated for 2019, beginning in 2020, the State of California will now charge a new tax penalty to residents without qualified health insurance coverage.
+While the Federal penalty for being uninsured has been eliminated for 2019, beginning in 2020 and continuing last year for 2021, the State of California now charges a new tax penalty to residents without qualified health insurance coverage.

-If you have questions related to any of the subjects discussed in this article, please call the tax accountants at ProTax Service in Playa Vista at (310) 869-0038.
+If you have questions related to any of the topics discussed in this article, please call the tax professionals at ProTax Service in Playa Vista at (310) 869-0038.
 We specialize in filing taxes for self-employed individuals, families, and small business tax preparation in Culver City, Playa del Rey, Westchester, Santa Monica and Marina del Rey.